genealogy-umbria/genealogy-umbria.github.io/index.md

 Access to Italian civil registers is strictly regulated.
 Even though the records are technically public, individuals **cannot consult the registers directly**.
 Instead, the local *ufficiale di stato civile* (civil registrar) is the sole custodian and the only one allowed to issue extracts, certificates, or conduct searches in response to requests.
 Anyone requesting these documents must demonstrate a personal and legitimate interest.

 An important exception applies once 70 years have passed from the creation of an act.
 After this period, copies can be released without the requester needing to prove a personal interest.
 However, even in this case, direct browsing of registers remains prohibited: the official must still carry out the search and issue the extracts.
-Moreover, if an old act contains annotations or corrections added within the last 70 years, those newer details are still protected and must be omitted in the copies.

 **Source:** *Ministero dell’Interno – [Massimario per l’ufficiale di stato civile](https://old.asgi.it/public/parser_download/save/ministero.dell.interno.massimario.per.l.ufficiale.dello.stato.civile.pdf)*